|

-skills as techs learn to troubleshoot brushless DC Motor circuits
+skills as techs learn to troubleshoot brush less DC Motor (new technology) circuits

 of a DC Motor Circuit Board Troubleshooting Trainer, Part

-as starter motors and a/c-heater blower motor circuits.
-After
+as starter motors and a/c-heater blower motor circuits using a Current Clamp.

 30 pages of self-paced step-by-step instruction, Techs begin